skendall74/tipCalculator/README.md

+***This project is the creation of Pat Herold.
+I was one of the developers with him at the Georgia Tech Boot Camp and worked on the Authentication and the User Interface for Textador.
+Please contact me for any questions about the App***

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>